Solomon S. Townsend

 Solomon Samuel Townsend III (May 21, 1850 – November 18, 1910) was an American politician from New York.

-Life
+He served in the New York State Assembly from 1889 to 1893, representing Queens County, and was a delegate to the 1892 Democratic National Convention.

+Early life and family

-Solomon was born on May 21, 1850, in Manhattan.
-He was the son of Solomon Samuel Townsend II and Helene DeKay.
+Townsend was born on May 21, 1850, in Manhattan, New York City.
+He was the son of Solomon S. Townsend II, a member of the New York State Legislature and a delegate to the 1846 and 1867 New York State Constitutional Conventions, and Helene DeKay.
+He was the grandson of Capt.
+Solomon Townsend.

 He lived most of his life in Oyster Bay, where as a boy he was playmates with the Roosevelt family.

-His father was a member of the New York state legislature and a member of the 1846 and 1867 New York State Constitutional Conventions.
+Career

-After graduating from the Oyster Bay Parish School and New York University, Solomon worked as a coal merchant in Oyster Bay.
+After graduating from the Oyster Bay Parish School and New York University, Townsend worked as a coal merchant in Oyster Bay.

+Political career

-In 1888, Solomon was elected to the New York State Assembly as a Democrat, representing the Queens County 1st District.
-He served in the Assembly in 1889, 1890, 1891, 1892, and 1893.
+A Democrat, Townsend was elected to the New York State Assembly in 1888, representing Queens County's 1st District.
+He served in the Assembly in 1889, 1890, 1891, and 1892.
+He succeeded John Cashow in this seat and was succeeded by James Robinson.

-Solomon was a delegate to the 1892 Democratic National Convention.
+In 1892, Townsend was a delegate to the 1892 Democratic National Convention in Chicago.

+Following redistricting, Townsend was elected to the newly created Queens County's 3rd District in 1892 and served in the 1893 session.
+He was the first person to represent the new district and was succeeded by Eugene F. Vacheron.

-Solomon was later appointed to be clerk of the Queens County Board of Supervisors and Collector of Arrearages of Taxes of Queens County.
+Townsend was later appointed to be Clerk of the Queens County Board of Supervisors and Collector of Arrearages of Taxes of Queens County.

+Death

-Solomon died in Nassau Hospital (today NYU Winthrop Hospital) on November 18, 1910.
-He was buried in the Memorial Cemetery of Saint John's Church, Laurel Hollow.
+Townsend died on November 18, 1910, at Nassau Hospital (today NYU Winthrop Hospital) in Mineola, New York.
+He was buried in the Memorial Cemetery of St. John's Church in Laurel Hollow, New York.